This article discusses California Vehicle Code 22107: Unsafe Lane Сhange. Click on the links below to go directly to

 A code section 22107 usually has to be read in conjunction with CVC 22108 which requires that the signal be given for 100 feet continuously before the turn.

 Most reasons to fight a CVC 22107 violation have to do when police continue their investigation after they stop and arrest a driver for driving on a suspended license, driving without a license, a DUI, or some other criminal offense.
 One of the legal motions that Los Angeles criminal defense attorney can bring to trial court attention to get a dismissal of your Los Angeles DUI is based on a violation of the search and seizure clause in the 4th amendment to the U.S. Constitution.

 In California, such a motion can be brought under Penal Code section 1538.5.
 A search and seizure motion is litigated prior to trial and consists of an evidentiary hearing where the police officer has to explain to the judge the reason he stopped your car.
 When such a motion is litigated, your Los Angeles DWI attorney will argue that the traffic stop was illegal and the police violated your rights.
 If granted, the judge will suppress evidence of drinking, making the prosecutor’s job impossible and causing eventual dismissal of the DUI because the prosecutor will not be able to proceed to trial.

 A police stop based on a violation of Vehicle Code 22107 can be often successfully fought because you do not have to use a blinker when your turn will not affect another person.
 In People v.
 Carmona, the police vehicle was heading towards Mr. Carmona when he turned his vehicle without using the blinker.
-The court of Appeals decided that this is not a violation of CVC 22107 and that the police stop was illegal because the turn did not affect other persons.
+The Court of Appeals decided that this was not a violation of CVC 22107 and that the police stop was illegal because the turn did not affect other persons.
 For example, if at the time of the turn the road is empty, using blinkers is not required.
 A stop in such a scenario is illegal.